dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Finally run the following script to simulate haplotypes under a structured coalescent framework with the program mssel and compute the L values from the collection of simulated haplotypes that contain the derived allele.
 The allele frequency trajectories will be sampled with replacement from the file Results/ReducedTrajectories.txt :

-`bash SimulateL.sh ParameterFile_4Ns10.txt ParameterFile_4Ns10_B.txt 1 0.009999999 0.010000001 40 10 PopulationExpansionModel.txt 600 500 250000`
+`bash SimulateL.sh ParameterFile_4Ns10.txt ParameterFile_4Ns10_B.txt 1 40 10 600 500 250000`

 Script structure:

-`bash SimulateL.sh PReFerSimParameterFile1 PReFerSimParameterFile2 Identifier AlleleFrequencyDown AlleleFrequencyUp NumberOfHaplotypesWithTheDerivedAllele NumberOfIndependentVariants DemographicScenario ThetaHaplotype RhoHaplotype NumberOfSites`
+`bash SimulateL.sh PReFerSimParameterFile1 PReFerSimParameterFile2 Identifier NumberOfHaplotypesWithTheDerivedAllele NumberOfIndependentVariants ThetaHaplotype RhoHaplotype NumberOfSites`

 With that command line the output will be printed in the folder Results/HapLengths1.txt .
 The output file will contain the L values.
 Some L values printed will be equal to 2.0.
 That happens when there is no difference between a pair of haplotypes sampled.
 Other L values will have values between 0 and 1, where the values of L in number of bases is equal to the printed value times the value assigned to the variable NumberOfSites.